Last updated on October 19th, 2020 at 04:15 pm

-With fine hair, you have to be careful what styling products you use because many products weigh our hair down.
+When you have fine hair, you have to be careful with the styling products you use.
+Many styling products weigh our hair down.
 Let’s take a look at stylers to avoid on fine hair.

-What styling product works for one person’s hair may not work for yours…especially if it’s fine.
+What styling product work for one person’s hair may not work for yours…especially if your hair is fine.

-I can only offer up what I’ve found works well for my fine natural hair as well as styling products that I avoid.
-If you find that your hairstyles could look much better and have more movement perhaps try avoiding some of the hair stylers I avoid as outlined below.
+Below I offer up what I’ve found works well for my fine natural hair as well as stylers to avoid on fine hair.
+If you find that your hairstyles could look much better and have more movement perhaps avoid the same types of stylers mentioned below.

 Most butter based stylers, (including shea butter and mango butter) are too heavy for my fine hair.
 That is, unless they are whipped and even then, in small amounts.